 There are a variety of ways to prevent the formation of hull blistering.
-Epoxy coatings can be applied to the hull, followed by hull painting.
-An alkydurethane-silicone marine paint can also be used to aid in the prevention of hull blisters.

-Reducing the amount of time that your boat stays in the water also helps prevent hull blisters from forming.
-Use of a trailer or boat lift will reduce the likelihood of hull blisters forming.
+Epoxy coatings can be applied to hulls, followed by hull painting.
+An alkyd-urethanesilicone marine paint can also be used to aid in the prevention of hull blisters.
+Reducing the amount of time that this vessel stays in the water also helps prevent hull blisters from forming.
+Use of a trailer or boat lift reduces the likelihood of hull blisters forming.
 Be sure to use a bunk type lift or trailer for storage of the boat out of water.

-Contact your Boston Whaler® dealer for more information on the prevention and treatment of hull blisters.
+Contact a Boston Whaler dealer for more information on hull blister prevention and treatment.